Demographics of Taiwan: Demographic transition and population aging

 The process of population aging is primarily determined by fertility and mortality rate.
 The proportions of elderly people are different across countries.
 For example, developing countries with limited access to healthcare and contraceptives, where populations have a high fertility rate, tend to have a lower proportion of older people.
 Medical advancements, industrial developments, and better knowledge of sanitation, which started in the 18th century in many developed countries, have caused a decline in mortality rates and an increase in fertility rates, factors which raise the number of older people worldwide.
 According to the United Nations, many developed countries are in more advanced stages (4 or 5) of the demographic transition model and their number of elderly will remain high compared to less developed countries.
 This phenomenon is known as population aging.

 According to the World Health Organization (WHO), since 1993, Taiwan has reached the threshold of an aging society.
 It was estimated the percentage of people over 65 was 8%.
 The CEPD estimated that the percentage of people 65 years or older will be over 20% in 2025, which means Taiwan will soon become a "super aged society".
 The critical factors that accelerate the speed of aging in Taiwan are high life expectancy and low fertility rate.
 The average life expectancy in 2014 was 80 years.
 The total fertility rate in 2014 was 1.1 (per 1,000 women) and dropped to 0.87 in 2022.
+In 2025, the fertility rate fell to 0.72, becoming the lowest of any country in the world.

 According to a 2015 study by the Ministry of Health and Welfare, approximately 40% of Taiwan elders see themselves as a burden on family or society.